subquery/documentation/docs/quickstart/quickstart_blockchains/quickstart-polkadot.md

             method: Transfer
 ```

-This means we'll run a `handleEvent` mapping function each and every time there is a `balances.Transfer` event.
+This indicates that you will be running a `handleEvent` mapping function whenever there is a `balances.Transfer` event.

-For more information about the Project Manifest (`project.yaml`) file, check out our documentation under [Build/Manifest File](../build/manifest.md)
+Check out our [Build/Manifest File](../build/manifest.md) documentation to get more information about the Project Manifest (`project.yaml`) file.

+Next, let’s proceed ahead with the Mapping Function’s configuration.

-### Add a Mapping Function
+## 1.3 Add a Mapping Function

-Mapping functions define how chain data is transformed into the optimised GraphQL entities that we have previously defined in the `schema.graphql` file.
+Mapping functions define how chain data is transformed into the optimised GraphQL entities that we previously defined in the `schema.graphql` file.

+Follow these steps to add a mapping function:

-Navigate to the default mapping function in the `src/mappings` directory.
-You'll see three exported functions, `handleBlock`, `handleEvent`, and `handleCall`.
-Delete both the `handleBlock` and `handleCall` functions as we will only deal with the `handleEvent` function.
+- Navigate to the default mapping function in the `src/mappings` directory.
+You will see three exported functions:  `handleBlock`, `handleEvent`, and `handleCall`.
+Delete both the `handleBlock` and `handleCall` functions as you will only deal with the `handleEvent` function.

-The `handleEvent` function receives event data whenever an event matches the filters that we specified previously in our `project.yaml`.
-We will update it to process all `balances.Transfer` events and save them to the GraphQL entities that we created earlier.
+- The `handleEvent` function receives event data whenever an event matches the filters that you specified previously in the `project.yaml`.
+Let’s update it to process all `balances.Transfer` events and save them to the GraphQL entities created earlier.

-You can update the `handleEvent` function to the following (note the additional imports):
+Update the `handleEvent` function as follows(**note the additional imports**):

 ```ts
 import { SubstrateEvent } from "@subql/types";